Trademark Use in Commerce

 There are a few differences in how to establish use in commerce for goods vs. services.
 But regardless of what you’re selling, the trademark application requires proof of a mark’s connection to its goods/services through examples called “specimens.”
 The application will also ask for the date of first use in commerce.

 Note: To earn an earlier first use in commerce date without having to sell goods/services quite yet, you can submit an application with an intent-to-use filing basis.
+If the application makes it to registration, your filing date will stand in as your first use date.

 What is use in commerce for goods?